metosin/reitit/doc/ring/data_driven_middleware.md

 Middleware Records are accessible in their raw form in the compiled route results, thus available for inventories, creating api-docs etc.

-For the actual request processing, the Records are unwrapped into normal functions, yielding zero runtime penalty.
+For the actual request processing, the Records are unwrapped into normal functions and composed into a middleware function chain, yielding zero runtime penalty.

 ### Creating Middleware